rho-contracts/rho-contracts/README.md

 expected.

+The argument to `constructs` specifies the contracts on the `prototype` of the function.
+Unless a different `thisArg` has been set on the contract, `constructs` threats these functions as methods of class, meaning that it checks that the `this` argument is always bound to an instance of the constructor.
+For example, `instance.inc.call({x:
+5}, 1)` fails since `{x: 5}` is not `instanceof Counter`.

-The argument to `constructs` specifies the contracts on the `prototype` of the function. `constructs` is not strict, in the sense that additional fields on the constructor's `prototype`, but not present in the contract, will appear on the constructed objects' prototype without checks nor wrapping.
+`constructs` is not strict, in the sense that additional fields on the constructor's `prototype`, but not present in the contract, will appear on the constructed objects' prototype without checks nor wrapping.
 This means that private methods and fields can be omitted from the contract.

 Note that that contract-checking shells introduced by rho-contracts disturb usages of the `constructor` property.
 Since the `constructor`